Tackling real-world problems through Interdisciplinary Collaboration (TIC)

 Tackling Real-World Problems through Interdisciplinary Collaboration (TIC) is an elective course of 10-21 hours/week (depending on one’s availability) that brings together second- and third-year bachelor’s students, master’s students, and professionals to work in interdisciplinary teams on pressing societal challenges provided by partners outside the university.
 Through this hands-on, community-engaged learning (CEL) experience, participants deepen their interdisciplinary skills and learn how to make tangible societal impacts.

-The course features a rich mix of guest lectures, interviews, workshops, and discussions.
-Working together in diverse groups, students and professionals apply their theoretical knowledge to craft practical, real-world solutions—such as prototypes, videos, policy proposals, or symposia.
+The course features a rich mix of workshops, guest lectures, teamwork and discussions.
+Working together in diverse groups, students and professionals apply their theoretical knowledge to craft practical, real-world solutions—such as prototypes, videos, policy proposals, school programs or symposia.

 Each edition of TIC presents four thematic challenges closely aligned with Utrecht University’s strategic themes:

-• Humans on the Move (Institutions for Open Societies)
+- Investing in the Future (Institutions for Open Societies)

 Participants can indicate their preference for two themes, and interdisciplinary teams are carefully assembled to ensure diversity and alignment with individual interests.
-Join TIC to gain valuable interdisciplinary and CEL skills and help shape impactful solutions to today’s most urgent societal challenges.
+Join TIC to gain valuable interdisciplinary and ‘community engaged’ skills and help shape original and impactful solutions to today’s most urgent societal challenges.

 Check out the course website for more information.